 There's lots to do during an incident, so anything that can be done to automate steps can be hugely helpful.
 Automating away key actions based on objective facts and data about the incident means responders and incident leads can focus on what they know, rather than what they need to do.

-Structured data is a powerful tool for gaining high-level insights into the incidents happening at your organisation.
-Whilst they don’t replace the kind of insight you’ll find by debriefing and analysing incidents individually, they are great as a way to model incidents over time and pull out common themes.
+Structured data is a powerful tool for gaining high-level insights into the incidents happening at your organization.
+Whilst they don’t replace the kind of insight you’ll find by debriefing and analyzing incidents individually, they are great as a way to model incidents over time and pull out common themes.